npuckett/arduinoAnimation/README.md

 Timeline rotationValues:  //define a new Timeline object called rotationValues

-//inside setup define the parameters of the Timeline void setup()
+//inside setup define the keyframe values at points on the Timeline void setup()
 {
 rotationValues.timeKey[0] = 0;   //set a rotation of 10 at time 0